HuyaneMatsu/hata/docs/ref/ExtensionLoader.md

 Loads an extension to the client.
 If the extension is already loaded, will do nothing.
 The loading can be separated into 3 parts:

+1. Asign the default variables.
-1. Loading the module.
+2. Load the module.
-2. Finding the entry point (if needed).
+3. Find the entry point (if needed).
-3. Ensuring the entry point.
+4. Ensure the entry point (if found).

-If any of theese fails, an [`ExtensionError`](ExtensionError.md) will be raised.
-If step 1 or 3 raises, then a traceback will be included.
+If any of these fails, an [`ExtensionError`](ExtensionError.md) will be raised.
+If step 2 or 4 raises, then a traceback will be included.

 ### `_unload_extension(self, client, extension)` (method)